 On my wonderful ST 100 volunteer experience, but...

 But this also made me think of the challenge a fellow blogger is facing.
-She writes about the "C" word and how life has thrown her a curve. (an that is not the "C" word) I think about her wonderful and welcomed sharing she has given me in through her blog, even though we have never met.
+She writes about the "C" word and how life has thrown her a curve. (an that is not the "C" word) I think about the wonderful and welcoming sharing she has given me through her blog, even though we have never met.
 The love and support amongst her family is so wonderful.
 She has the best tools to beat the "C" and get her desired NYC Marathon, all in good time.

 Carry on my friends, and never look back without a smile...